 - A 78-year-old patient was admitted for rheumatological diagnostics. - RA diagnosed about 50 years ago.
 So far treated with: MTX, sulfasalazine, hydroxychloroquine, gold salts, GCS.
 Currently, MTX 20mg/week and prednisone 10mg/day. - Patient reported increased pain in small joints of hands, feet, ankles, shoulder joints, additionally he reports the occurrence of Raynaud's phenomenon for about 2 years, periodically erosions in the oral cavity.
 The outpatient tests showed the presence of ANA bodies, the specification includes anti-centromeric antibodies.
-The right shoulder joint ultrasound revealed signs of inflammation, and MRI of the C-segment of the spine features of multi-level discopathy with modeling of nerve structures. - On admission: general condition was fairly good.
-Normal alveolar murmur.
-Painless abdomen.
-In the study of the musculoskeletal system: limitation of extension, abduction in the shoulder joints, palpation MCP II-V, PIP II-IV, R = L wrist joints and ankle joints.
-In addition, physical examination revealed slight swelling of the fingers, with moderate induration.
+The right shoulder joint ultrasound revealed signs of inflammation, and MRI of the C-segment of the spine features of multi-level discopathy with modeling of nerve structures. - On admission: limitation of extension, abduction in the shoulder joints, palpation MCP II-V, PIP II-IV, R = L wrist joints and ankle joints, oedema of the fingers, with moderate skin induration.

 - Laboratory tests: CRP 1.4 mg/L, ESR 5 mm/h, RF positive, anti-CCP absent, highly positive ANA body titer, presence of anti-centromeric bodies, and increased creatinine concentration, in the general urine test showed no deviation.
-Markers were determined: AFP, Ca19.9, Ca125, Ca15.3, CEA within the accepted standards, in electrophoresis without monoclonal protein. - Radiologically: X-ray of the klp revealed streaked fibrosis at the base of the lung, possible discrete bilateral fibrous changes in the lower fields of both lungs, also arched widenings of the upper mediastinum on the right side, X-rays of the joints of the hands characteristic of RA, X-rays of the joints of the feet valgus of the left toe with features of subluxation; in addition, features of degenerative changes. - Consulted by dermatologist: initial hardened swelling was found, capillaroscopy showed an image that may correspond to the scleroderma pattern.
-The diagnostics was extended to HRCT, which showed an airy area of reticulate fibrosis in the percardiac segment on the right side, subpleural lines in the posterior part of the right lung and a single, non-specific nodule 7 mm in size in the 9 segment of the right lung; in addition, a sliding hiatal hernia was suspected.
+Markers were determined: AFP, Ca19.9, Ca125, Ca15.3, CEA within the accepted standards, in electrophoresis without monoclonal protein. - Radiologically: X-ray of the klp revealed streaked fibrosis at the base of the lung, possible discrete bilateral fibrous changes in the lower fields of both lungs, also arched widenings of the upper mediastinum on the right side, X-rays of the joints of the hands characteristic of RA.
+X-rays of the joints of the feet valgus of the left toe with features of subluxation; in addition, features of degenerative changes. - Capillaroscopy showed an image that may correspond to the scleroderma pattern.
+The diagnostics was extended to HRCT, which showed an airy area of reticulate fibrosis.

 - The echocardiography without signs of pulmonary hypertension, showed a slight mitral regurgitation.
 Using the ACR/EULAR 2013 classification criteria the rheumatoid arthritis and systemic scleroderma overlap syndrome was diagnosed (abnormalities of the nail shaft capillaries typical of scleroderma, Raynaud's phenomenon, sclerotic oedema, presence of antibodies typical of systemic scleroderma). - Due to chronic kidney disease and the observation for malignant bladder papilloma, MTX discontinuation was recommended and the decision to start leflunomide was suspended.
 Betablocker was discontinued, ivabradine was implemented.
 It was recommended to reduce the GCS dose.
 The rheological preparation was included in the treatment, and it was recommended to maintain the ACEI, PPI.
-The patient was discharged home with the following recommendations.